-Redruth: Two arrested after suspected shooting and axe attack
+Redruth: Two arrested after suspected shooting and attack

 - Published

-Two men have been arrested on suspicion of attempted murder after a suspected shooting and axe attack in Cornwall.
+Two men have been arrested after a suspected shooting and assualt in Cornwall.

-Devon and Cornwall Police said officers were called to the area of Drump Road in Redruth, Cornwall, at about 18:30 BST on Thursday to reports of two men injured in a property.
+The attack happened in the area of Drump Road, in Redruth, Cornwall, at about 18:30 BST on Thursday.
+Police found two men injured at a property, and one remains in a critical condition.

-The force said a man in his 40s, from Redruth, and a man in his 30s, from Camborne, were arrested on on suspicion of attempted murder.
+A man in his 40s, from Redruth, and a man in his 30s, from Camborne, were arrested on suspicion of attempted murder, Devon and Cornwall Police said.

 Both men remain in custody.